Kevin-Menezes/Notes-Academy/README.md

 Master branch contains the core structure (prototype) of the website both frontend and backend in the first commit itself.
 Rest of the modules are added one by one in the extra branch.
-Kindly refer the extra branch for the latest updated code.
+Kindly refer the Extra branch for the latest complete updated code.